bueltge/wordpress-multisite-enhancements/readme.txt

 == Changelog ==
 = 1.3.6 () =
 * Switch to new core function `get_sites`
+* Remove Plugin Search, now inside the core, since WP 3.6.0
+* Add Theme filter search to single and network theme page to find fast and simple the result.

 = 1.3.5 (2016-05-30) =
 * Performance: Change the function to get all sites of a user to set favicon. [#25](https://github.com/bueltge/wordpress-multisite-enhancements/issues/25)